Time for three hard truths, people. (The hardened cynic in me likes hard truths. They bring joy to my hardened, stone-cold heart.)

 All you need to do is register using the link at the end of this post, which will give you access to the course pages.

 There are seven lessons, each with their own exercise.
 Reading the post and doing the exercise will take you an hour max per day.
 You can also do multiple lessons back-to-back if you have the time and desire.

 Being disciplined helps — commit to just an hour a day and in a week you will have a new resume that tells a compelling story to the people doing the hiring, instead of just listing a bunch of degrees and work experience..
 That’s a small investment to have a solid resume for your international jobs!

 You won’t be boring.
 And you will draw much more positive attention.

 Finally, a quick caveat: truly incredible resumes aren’t made in just one go.
 They require multiple iterations of changes and review.
 And the best resumes are tweaked for each employer you apply to.

-But this free program will get you much of the way there — in just seven short one-hour steps.
+But this free mini-course will get you much of the way there — in just seven short one-hour steps.

 If you follow the workplan and do the exercises, I promise that you will have a far better resume in seven days than you have today.
 And you will be more competitive for the international jobs you want!

-Your free membership gets you access to this great mini-course, plus other premium content such as full-length interviews with people who have successfully worked overseas.
+Again, this mini-course is 100% free.
+All you have to do is register as a How to Work Overseas member to have access.
+Your free membership also gets you access to other premium content such as full-length interviews with people who have successfully worked overseas.
 (Non-members only have access to selected clips.)